archivesunleashed/Juxta-Collage/README.md

 ## 1. ARCH - Run image information job

-Within ARCH, select a collection, and generate a new dataset from the file formats category called extract image information.
+Within ARCH, select a collection and generate a new dataset from the file formats category called extract image information.

 [insert video here]